shelleyolivia/learn-tutorials/figment-learn/new-pathways/near/near-09-setter.md

 While we have only covered a very small area of contract development, you are more than welcome to continue exploration and experiments on your own!
 Feel free to check out the [**NEAR Developer site**](https://examples.near.org/) for more examples and tutorials.

-If you had any difficulties following this tutorial or simply want to discuss NEAR and DataHub tech with us you can join [our community](https://discord.gg/fszyM7K) today!
+If you had any difficulties following this tutorial or simply want to discuss NEAR with other developers you can join [our Discord](https://discord.gg/fszyM7K) or head over to our [community forums](https://community.figment.io).